ThomasThelen/Anti-Debugging/IsDebuggerPresent/README.md

 ### Background

-The method is located in Kernel32.dll and interfaced with IsDebuggerPresent, which can be found in Windows.h with the rest of the WIN32 API.
+IsDebuggerPresent is a method that's located inside the Windows.h header.
+Behind the scenes, it checks a particular struct (the PEB) for the [BeingDebugged flag](https://www.aldeid.com/wiki/PEB-Process-Environment-Block/BeingDebugged).
+If it's set, then IsDebuggerPresent returns something that's _not_ 0.

 #### Relevant Links
 [MSDN Page](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-isdebuggerpresent)